 Eating Gluten Free

-Many health care professionals recommend a gluten-free diet for people with celiac disease.
+Many health care providers recommend a strict gluten-free diet for people with celiac disease.
 When people with celiac disease eat foods containing gluten, a reaction can occur in the small intestine.
 This reaction can damage the surface of the small intestine and cause the person's body to reject certain nutrients.
-People who do not have celiac disease may choose to be gluten free.

 Gluten is a protein found in grains such as wheat, barley, and rye.
 A gluten-free food is one that does not contain gluten.
 Being on a gluten-free diet means not eating any foods that contain gluten.

 Many other products that you eat or that could come in contact with your mouth may contain gluten.